Ivan Alexander of Bulgaria: Relations with the Byzantine Empire

 In the early 1340s relations with the Byzantine Empire temporarily deteriorated.
-Ivan Alexander demanded the extradition of his cousin Šišman, one of the sons of Michael Asen III, threatening the Byzantine government with war.
-Ivan Alexander's show of force backfired, as the Byzantines managed to see through his intentions and sent against him the fleet of their ally, the Turkish emir of Smyrna Umur Beg.
+Ivan Alexander Asen demanded the extradition of his cousin Šišman, one of the sons of Michael Asen III, threatening the Byzantine government with war.
+Ivan Alexander Asen's show of force backfired, as the Byzantines managed to see through his intentions and sent against him the fleet of their ally, the Turkish emir of Smyrna Umur Beg.

 Landing in the Danube Delta, they pillaged the countryside and attacked nearby Bulgarian cities.
 Forced to restrain his demands, Ivan Alexander invaded the Byzantine Empire again at the end of 1341, claiming that he was summoned by the people of Adrianople.
 Ivan Alexander's troops were defeated twice by Turkish allies of the Byzantines near the city.

 In 1341–1347, the Byzantine Empire was plunged into a protracted civil war between the regency for Emperor John V Palaiologos under Anna of Savoy and his intended guardian John VI Kantakouzenos.
-The neighbours of the Byzantines took advantage of the civil war, and while Stefan Uroš IV Dušan of Serbia sided with John VI Kantakouzenos, Ivan Alexander backed John V Palaiologos and his regency.
+The neighbours of the Byzantines took advantage of the civil war, and while Stefan Uroš IV Dušan of Serbia sided with John VI Kantakouzenos, Ivan Alexander Asen backed John V Palaiologos and his regency.
 Although the two Balkan rulers picked opposite sides in the Byzantine civil war, they maintained their alliance with each other.
-As the price for Ivan Alexander's support, the regency for John V Palaiologos ceded him the city of Philippopolis (Plovdiv) and nine important fortresses in the Rhodope Mountains in 1344.
+As the price for Ivan Alexander Asen's support, the regency for John V Palaiologos ceded him the city of Philippopolis (Plovdiv) and nine important fortresses in the Rhodope Mountains in 1344.
 This peaceful turnover constituted the last major success of Ivan Alexander's foreign policy.